 2) Assume a counterfactual Adam2 located three feet to the right with the appropriate parallax shift.

 3) Draw another line to the token of Adam2’s representation which is what the causal chain would have been.

-Conclude: this triangulation of causal chains is the correct account of the metaphysics of reference
+In sum, this triangulation of causal chains is the correct account of the metaphysics of reference for Fodor.